infotrustconsulting/Salesforce-Google-Analytics-Integration/README.md

 Add 30 character text field named 'cid'

-You need to customize all your lead gen forms and processes, including marketing automation platforms such as Hubspot, Marketo, Eloqua, etc... to store Google Analytics visitor CID field in lead object.
+Step 4 - You need to customize all your lead gen forms and processes, including marketing automation platforms such as Hubspot, Marketo, Eloqua, etc... to store Google Analytics visitor CID field in lead object.

+landing_page.html file contains simple web2lead form along with sample code for extracting visitor ID from Google Analytics.

-Step 4 - map Lead.cid field to Contact.cid for lead conversion into a contact
+Step 5 - map Lead.cid field to Contact.cid for lead conversion into a contact

 Setup->Customize->Leads->Lead Custom Field Mapping